RefresherTowel/docs/statement/usage.md

 }
 ```

-**Please note:** If you need to access a state from its own handlers or from other events, store it in an instance variable (like `charge` and `release` above), not a local `var`.
+If you need to access a state from its own handlers or from other events, store it in an instance variable (like `charge` and `release` above), not a local `var`.
 Local variables only exist for the duration of the event or function where they are declared, while instance variables live for the lifetime of the instance.
+Alternatively, if you have access to the state machine itself, you can retrieve specific states via the `GetState()` method.
 {: .note}

-Most of the time you can rely on `GetStateTime()` on the machine instead and skip per-state timers entirely.
+Almost all of the time you can rely on `GetStateTime()` on the machine instead and skip per-state timers entirely.

 ---
 ### 8. State Change Hook for Logging & Signals